 Three local boxers set to fight

-LAKE PLACID — In less than two weeks, three area boxers — Ryan Gallagher and Aaron Hesseltine, of Saranac Lake, as well as Marcus Marti of Lake Placid — will fight for the first-time at the Arbor Hill Community Center in Albany.
+LAKE PLACID — In less than two weeks, three area boxers — Ryan Gallagher and Aaron Hesseltine, of Saranac Lake, as well as Marcus Marti of Lake Placid — will fight at the Arbor Hill Community Center in Albany.

 It’ll be a culmination of their “rigorous” training over the past few weeks, which has been led by Greg Landon.